Verma314/implementing-scheme/README.md

 2. To learn about how to write interpreters quickly.
 3. As background material before reading/implementing more advanced compilers in haskell.

-The only (small) added benefit of this repo is that the code here is broken down into modules, unlike in the book; and a few comments on haskell functions that might be tricky.
+The only (small) added benefit of this repo is that the code here is broken down into modules, unlike in the book; and a comments on haskell functions that might be tricky have been added.
+It is a work in progress, I want to convert it into a ```stack``` project, improve modularity, etc.

 # How to run the interpreter
 ```